How to View Instagram Without an Account — 2026 Guide

 My friend sent me a link to some restaurant's Instagram page last week.
 I don't have an account — deleted mine about two years ago — and I figured I could just look at the menu photos they posted.
 Nope.
 Three seconds of scrolling and boom: "Log in to continue."
 That blurry overlay hit me like a brick wall.

 Instagram has been tightening the screws on non-logged-in users for a while now.
 Back in 2023, you could browse public profiles pretty freely.
 In 2026?
 They show you maybe 6-12 posts and then everything goes blurry.
 Stories?
 Forget it.
 Reels?
 Behind the wall.
 Highlights?
 Also locked.
+Even the comment sections are cut off now — you get maybe the top two comments before the blur kicks in.

 Use PeekStories — No Account, No App, No Problem